hmalik88/myFolio-backend/README.md

 ### Installing the back-end

-In order to install the backend of this application, you need to do the following:
+In order to install the back-end of this application, you need to do the following: